Skip to the main content.

 WHAT IS Stone MASONRY?

-Stone masonry is a time-honored construction technique that involves the skilled art of building or repairing structures using natural stones.
+Stone masonry refers to a time-honored construction technique that involves the skilled art of building or repairing structures using natural stones.
 It has been widely employed throughout history, leaving an indelible mark on architectural marvels across the globe.
 The craft of stone masonry combines precision, craftsmanship, and an eye for aesthetics to create structures that are not only durable but also visually striking.

 At its core, stone masonry carefully arranges stones, whether irregularly shaped or precisely cut, to form walls, facades, arches, and other architectural elements.
 These stones can be held together by mortar, a mixture of cement, sand, and water, or they can be dry-stacked, relying solely on the interlocking properties of the stones themselves.